Aliases for PAK3 Gene

 PAK3 (P21 Protein (Cdc42/Rac)-Activated Kinase 3) is a Protein Coding gene.
-Diseases associated with PAK3 include mental retardation, x-linked 30/47 and mental retardation.
+Diseases associated with PAK3 include mental retardation, x-linked 30/47 and non-syndromic x-linked intellectual disability.
 Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
 GO annotations related to this gene include protein serine/threonine kinase activity and Rho GTPase binding.
 An important paralog of this gene is PAK1.

 UniProtKB/Swiss-Prot for PAK3 Gene